 PRINCIPLE 6: You can disagree, but still care

 Jews will never agree on everything, but we remain one extended family.
 If you disagree with a friend, tomorrow they may no longer be your friend.
 But if you disagree with your family, tomorrow they are still your family.
 In the end, family is what keeps us together, and that is expressed best in the principle “Kol Yisrael arevim zeh bazeh”, All Jews are responsible for one another.

 Remember that this is the ultimate basis of Jewish peoplehood.
 As Shimon bar Yochai said, “When one Jew is injured, all Jews feel the pain.”
 So that is why we must strive to remember rule six.
 Ultimately, I don’t need you to agree with me, I just need you to care about me.

 PRINCIPLE 7: Remember that God chose us as a people

-God did not choose only the righteous, He chose all of us.
-We stand before God as a people, and it is as a people that we stand before the world.
-The world does not make distinctions.
-Antisemites do not make distinctions.
-We are still united by a covenant of shared memory, of shared identity, of shared fate, even if we do not share the exact same faith.
+Remember that God chose us as a people.
+He didn’t choose only the righteous to be His people, or only the saints, or only the very, very holy people, he chose all of us.
+So that means it is as a people that we stand before God, it’s as a people that we stand before the world.
+The world doesn’t make distinctions.
+Antisemites don’t make distinctions.
+We are united by a covenant of shared memory, of shared identity, of shared fate, even if we don’t share the exact same faith.

-So the next time you are tempted to criticise another Jew, or walk away from a group of Jews that you think have offended you, make that extra effort to stay together, to forgive, to listen, to try and unite, because if God loves each of us, can we try to do anything less?
+The Sages said a very striking thing.
+They said, “Great is peace, because even if Israel is worshipping idols and there is peace among them, God will never allow harm to happen to them.”
+That is a powerful idea to reflect upon.
+So the next time you are tempted to walk away from some group of Jews that you think have offended you, make that extra effort, that gesture to stay together, to forgive, to listen, to try and unite because if God loves each of us, can we justify failing to strive to do this too?